KamilGos/MarkovDecisionProblem/README.md

 <center>

-You can  find implementation of Q-Learning algorithm (reinforcement learning) using grid-world environment here: [github.com/KamilGos/qlearning-grid-world](https://github.com/KamilGos/qlearning-grid-world)
+You can find the implementation of Q-Learning algorithm (reinforcement learning) using grid-world environment here: [github.com/KamilGos/qlearning-grid-world](https://github.com/KamilGos/qlearning-grid-world)

 </center>